-Our projects for drinking water, toilet and photovoltaic systems in developing countries
+Our drinking water, toilet and photovoltaic projects in developing countries

 With our projects we want to contribute to a better supply of clean drinking water and hygienic toilets in poor countries.
 We plan the concept and realise the projects we have planned.
-Local companies are commissioned with the construction of the facilities.
+As a rule, local companies are commissioned with the construction of the facilities.

 A school building and hygienic toilets for the Juhudi School in Kenya